mfrichards/ffmpeg-android/README.md

 using the new libraries.

-Note: These build scripts used originally created from samples found in the "bambuser" project.
+Note: These build scripts were originally created from samples found in the "bambuser" project.
 For more information, see:

 http://bambuser.com/opensource